The Similan Islands are renowned for those looking at diving from Khao Lak, offering some of the best in Thailand.

-Established as Mu Ko Similan National Park in 1982, the Similan Islands are renowned for offering some of the best diving in Thailand.
-The tropical, lush green islands are scenic above, as well as underwater.
-In a picturesque setting of stunning rock boulder formations lined with white sandy beaches, the crystal clear waters harbor a wealth of coral and marine biodiversity.
+The Mu Ko Similan National Park was established in 1982.
+Tropical, lush green islands are scenic above, as well as underwater.
+Stunning rock boulder formations lined with white sandy beaches and crystal clear waters harbour a wealth of coral and marine biodiversity.

-The ‘Most Wanted List’ for divers includes: whale sharks, manta rays, blacktip reef sharks, leopard sharks, barracudas, trigger fish, to the tiniest of critters such as tiger tail seahorse and ghost pipefish.
+You can find many on the ‘Most Wanted List’ for divers: whale sharks, manta rays, blacktip reef sharks, leopard sharks, barracudas, trigger fish.
+There are even the tiniest of critters such as tiger tail seahorse and ghost pipefish.

 There are many beautiful dive sites around the Similan Islands and there is something for divers of all qualification levels.

 Boulder City and Sharkfin Reef form a chain of submerged boulder formations near Island 3.
 Diving here from Khao Lak includes the usual suspects, giant barracuda, dogtooth tuna and mackerel.
 You will also see lion fish, scorpion fish and different kinds of moray eels.